LiminalCrab/meson/README.md

 # ABOUT

-Sidg64 is simple unique identity generator for postgresql written in C. It's purpose is to generate 64 bit unique id's and store them in a database table to be used in web applications.
+Sidg64 is simple unique identifier (UID) generator for postgresql written in C. It's purpose is to generate 64 bit unique id's and store them in a postgres database table for use in personal / small business software and web applications.

 Usage examples: